 HAPPY VALENTINE'S DAY EVERYONE!!

-I can't think of a better way to celebrate today than feature an author who LOVES LOVE as much as I do!
-I had the honor of chatting with Romance Author, Rachel Kenley.
-Check out our fun Q&A below and pick up her Romance Series, Melusine's Daughter!
+I can't think of a better way to celebrate today than feature an author who LOVES writing about LOVE as much as I do!
+I had the honor of chatting with Romance Author, Anastacia K. Check out our fun Q&A below, and pick up one of her wonderful novella's today!

 ABOUT THE AUTHOR